kn-bibs/dotplot/README.md

 In the future our application will be able to read a wide range of input formats, and users will be able to parametrize alignment process and output format to their liking.

 ## Dependencies & development
 We are writing in `Python3` and strict on code styling, with pep8 and pylint validation.
 We require all code merging to master to have at least 7,5 pylint score.
+To check this, at first install pytlint with pip3 and then, run the following command: `python3 -m pylint dotplot.py`, where in place of `dotplot.py` use any name of the module to be tested.